IMS-Bio2Core-Facility/polya_liftover/config/README.md

 ### get_10_to_39

 - url: str, required.
 Url to retrieve the `mm10` to `mm39` over.chain for `LiftOver`

+### cellranger

+- introns: bool, required.
+Whether or not to include introns in the allignment.
+Essentially specifies if the data is single-nucleus or single cell.
+- n_cells: int, required.
+The number of cells to expect in the sample.
+- mem: int, required.
+The local memory, in Gb, available to CellRanger.

 [schema]: https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#validation "Schema Validation"